 Every prospect is interested in knowing how other people were able to overcome the challenges.
-They want to know what their peer’s use and the results that they get.
+They want to know what their peers use and the results that they get.
 Therefore, by using case studies, you will be able to convince prospects and push them to the sales process.
 When you come up with such stories from your customers- you enhance your credibility.
 When a customer participates in the webinar, they show that they are pleased with the product and they love the results.

-If you want to talk about how your product increases sales of your prospect, you can get a satisfied client to speak instead of you.
+If you want to talk about how your product increases the sales of your prospect, you can get a satisfied client to speak instead of you.
 Webinars are perfect for getting you to start using case studies.
 You can also repurpose a webinar into a blog post, and this will enhance your sales because of the content.

 2. Include a panel discussion of experts

 By having a panel discussion of experts, there will be a new level of credibility from external sources.
-Therefore, try and collaborate with industry website in your webinars.
+Therefore, try and collaborate with industry websites in your webinars.
 When internal experts make the webinar’s panel, people will look at it as a sales pitch.
 When you work with other experts, you will bring in a new perspective.

 One of the best advantages of collaboration is that you will tap into a new audience.
 Therefore, you will have a win-win scenario.
 The brand you collaborate with will benefit just like you will.